 The first image below shows how the final form looks.
 The second image highlights some of the vertical and horizontal spacing in the design.

 Using Eufemia's spatial system for layout

-Even though there is a lot of freedom built into the Eufemia system regardng how UI layout designs should be, it is recommended to use the standard spacers found in the Eufemia library in order to attain a visually consistant look.
+Even though there is a lot of freedom built into the Eufemia system regarding how UI layout designs should be, it is recommended to use the standard spacers found in the Eufemia library in order to attain a visually consistent look.
 The example above is laid out with the standard spacers and these are highlighted in the duplicate example below: